LionelBeato/coatimundis/Week-7/Day-32/OVERVIEW.md

 ## Agenda

 - Have our midterm exam and review the answers
-- Review Java Design Patterns
+- Review Java Exceptions and what they're used for

 ## Outline